NVIDIA/aistore/README.md

 For more information, refer to this [link](https://ro-che.info/articles/2017-03-26-increase-open-files-limit).

-Generally, configuring a DFC cluster to perform under load is a vast topic that would be outside the scope of this README.
+Generally, configuring a AIStore cluster to perform under load is a vast topic that would be outside the scope of this README.
 The usual checklist includes (but is not limited to):

 1. Setting MTU = 9000 (aka Jumbo frames)